lordicode/LordsAndCodes/README.md

 # LordsAndCodes
-A simple, turn-based RPG where you solve coding challenges to win battles.
+A simple, semi-realtime RPG where you solve coding challenges to win battles.

 # How to Play